 With our partnerships in the local, organic food community, we are uniquely situated to deliver weekly “can do” educational experiences at the Market.
 Our work inspires children and adults to make informed choices and to invest in food that prevents and reduces chronic conditions like diabetes, cancer and heart disease.
 Healthy people save millions of dollars annually in health care costs and live fuller, more nourishing lives.

-- In 2016 we empowered 2,429 kids in 2016 to make healthy food choices with vegetable tastings and staged 26 weekly, chef-led Mill City Cooks cooking classes highlighting locally grown produce.
+- In 2016, we empowered 2,429 kids in 2016 to make healthy food choices with vegetable tastings and staged 26 weekly, chef-led Mill City Cooks cooking classes highlighting locally grown produce.

 - We offer weekly events focused on heart, brain and gut health as well as free outdoor yoga and “Bike to the Market Day”

 2. Increase grants to local farmers and food makers who sustain a healthy, local food system.